codio/site/source/docs/anon/create.html.markdown

 full_width: true
 ---

-You can use Codio in anonymous mode by clicking on the **Create and Play** button at the top of the Codio website.
+You can use Codio in anonymous mode by clicking on the **TRY NOW** button at the top of the Codio website.

 ![Sitebar](docs/sitebar-site.png)